Roku Streaming Player Issue :

 One of the simplest and usual mistakes that users do is the incorrect selection of Input or Source on their TV and disregard the precise port to which the Roku player is connected.
 Modern TVs have various input ports for connecting numerous players and gaming consoles which confuses the users in selecting the exact port where the Roku Streaming device is connected.

 Make a quick examination of the input port on the TV.
 Which will have clear labels such as HDMI 1, HDMI 2 or AUX/VIDEO IN 1.
 Identify the Input connection from Roku Streaming Player and ensure you select the same Input on the TV.

 The mode of selection of Input or Source varies with various brands and models of TV.
 The modality slightly varies with each of them but all the TV Remotes have a button to access and select the suitable input.
 If you are still doubtful, you can refer to the TV manual to locate this button.
 Some of the below instructions will most likely work.

-Allow at least 10 seconds between every button press for the TV to detect the video feed from the Streaming Player .
-If menu of input options are shown, use the Enter or Select Button on the remote to select one at a time and wait for 10 seconds as usual for the video to be detected.
+Allow at least 10 seconds between every button press for the TV to detect the video feed from the Streaming Player.
+If the menu of input options is shown, use the Enter or Select button on the remote to select one at a time and wait for 10 seconds as usual for the video to be detected.